 Investment income (loss) is accrued as it is earned.
 Investment income (loss) includes dividend and interest income and changes in the fair value of investments, net of investment management fees.
-Unrestricted investment income (loss) earned on the General Fund, Restricted Fund and Endowment Fund is recognized as revenue of the General Fund.
-Subsequently, unrealized gains and losses relating to the Endowment Fund are then transferred from the General Fund to the Endowment Fund (note 6).
-Investment income in the Restricted Fund is calculated at 3.5% (except that funds designated to Research Chairs are calculated at 4%) of the Endowment Fund and is allocated as specified by the donor.
+Unrestricted investment income (loss) earned on the General Fund and the Restricted Fund is recognized as revenue of the General Fund.
+Investment income (loss) earned on the Endowment Fund is recognized as revenue of the Endowment Fund.
+Investment income in the Restricted Fund is calculated at 3.5% (except that funds designated to Research Chairs are calculated at 4%) of the Endowment Fund balance and is allocated as specified by the donor.